dianziliu/dianziliu.github.io/_pages/about.md

 ---

 <!-- # Biography -->
-I am Junrui Liu (刘俊锐), a Ph.D student at Beijing University of Technology (BJUT) with Prof Yang and Prof. Li.
-Since March 2024, I have begun visiting Singapore Management University (SMU) and studying with Prof Fang.
+I am Junrui Liu (刘俊锐), a lecturer at Beijing Institute of Graphic Communication (BIGC).
+I received my Ph.D. degree from Beijing University of Technology (BUPT) in 2025.

 # Research Interest